preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/process-blocks/process-drawing/index.rst.txt

 Process Drawing block
 ======================

 Use this block to display the process drawing for the process.
+The process is not set in the block, it's set on the Properties tab of the page, see this page for more information: :doc:`Displaying processes for users </working-with-processes/displaying-processes-for-users/index>`

 Settings
 ***********